Auburn Through the Years – Football: 2010

 Auburn took the opportunity to make a few changes to the helmet as well, adding “titanium” finished facemasks and making the orange stripe metallic.
 Belts were changed from blue to white, mimicking the 1990 uniforms.

-The team also sported new accessories in blue, orange, and white colorways, attempting to create a more uniformed look.
+The team also sported new accessories in blue, orange, and white colorways, attempting to create a more uniform look.
 The orange sleeves, socks, and shoes were considered unnecessarily loud by many, and Auburn ultimately shelved the look mid-season.

 The new uniforms saw their debut in the Chick-fil-a Kickoff Game in Atlanta.
 The jerseys donned Kickoff Game patches and the logo was worn on the back of the helmet as well.